Analysis and Replication of

 - that ranks in the dominance hierarchy change frequently as a

 consequence of unexpected outcomes from these interactions

 (low-ranking animals beating high-ranking ones).

 Charlotte Hemelrijk's DomWorld (which she inherited from her

-supervisor Paulien Hogeweg) is one of
+supervisor Paulien Hogeweg)

 Because we were interested in studying primate social structure as